Metal: Hellsinger: Development

 Development began in the wake of the cancellation of The Outsiders' previous game, Darkborn.
 The team decided to use their own music, rather than existing metal, out of both budgetary restraints and the technical need to split the music into layers for the fury meter system.
 The game was announced in June 2020, initially billed for a 2021 launch, but was delayed to 2022 "in order to meet the high expectations for the game".

+In October 2025, it was announced that The Outsiders was being shut down by its parent company Funcom.
+David Goldfarb, the studio's founder and creative director announced the closure.

 Soundtrack

-All composition by Two Feathers, with each song featuring a guest vocalist.
+All compositions are by Two Feathers, with each song featuring a guest vocalist.
+Alongside the release of the Dream of the Beast DLC, the player can choose any song from the soundtrack during gameplay and bosses for each of the eight levels, known as "Hells", respectively.
+Furthermore, the Essential Hits DLC contains eight licensed songs consisting of different genres, which can be played during gameplay and/or boss, just like the game's soundtrack, but doesn't use the game's multiplier system.
+The game also supports mods that players can use any song from any genre, which can allow the option to create different music tracks for each multiplier, up to 16x multiplier.
+In a collaboration, an addition to the soundtrack of Metal: Hellsinger was made in conjunction with the game DUSK.
+Nine tracks from the original Soundtrack, composed by Andrew Hulshult, were added into the game.
+In game, the tracks from DUSK are listed together with the tracks from "Essential Hits DLC" and also don't use the multiplier system.

 Reception

 Eurogamer was positive about the game, noting that it "feels like an outpouring of emotion, as though the game itself is also a different, more personal kind of gestalt," beyond its references to the genre.
 IGNs review was more mixed, stating that while the game was good it was very short and the bosses were repetitive, adding "Metal: Hellsinger might not be the greatest demon-slaying shoot 'em up in the world, but it's certainly a stirring tribute".
 PC Gamer had a similar assessment, adding that it while it was unlikely to impact the genre, it was "a perfectly fine game with lots of replay value, some neat ideas, a good soundtrack and a goofy story."

 More than 1 million copies of the game had been sold by December 2022.